-It’s a new year, and for many vision benefit members, the start of a new plan year.
-It’s time to sit down with employees and have “the talk.”
+It might be time to sit down with employees and have “the talk.”
 And this time, consider letting the conversation get a little blue.

 In addition to digital devices and the sun, blue light may emit from fluorescent and LED lighting and flat-screen televisions.
 This means every time you flip on an indoor switch, check a text message, read a news story on your laptop or play a game on your tablet, you’re upping your eyes’ exposure.

-- Filtering coatings can be applied to the lens after manufacturing.
+- Filtering coatings can be applied to the lens after manufacturing

-Help members learn the blue light basics
+Help employees learn the blue light basics